aboutcoders/job-bundle/docs/lifecycle-events.md

 ### Terminate Event

-Whenever a job terminates an event with the name `abc.job.terminated` and of type [TerminationEvent](../Event/TerminationEvent.php is dispatched.
+Whenever a job terminates an event with the name `abc.job.terminated` and of type [TerminationEvent](../Event/TerminationEvent.php) is dispatched.

-In order to register an event listener for this event you have to define the listener class, register it as a service and tag it.
+In order to register an event listener for this event you have to define the listener class, register it as a service and tag it:

 ```yml
 # app/config/config.yml